lmillard79/lmillard79.github.io/pages/overview.md

 <h1>Lindsay Millard has a blog:</h1>
 <h2>About Me</h2>
-<p>Chartered Engineer (Engineers Australia and Institution of Civil Engineers)
-Registered Professional Engineer Queensland.
+Chartered Engineer (Engineers Australia and Institution of Civil Engineers) Registered Professional Engineer Queensland.

 I have over 15 years experience working in the field of Water Resource Engineering.
 This includes completing projects on Flood Risk, Bridge Hydraulics, Scour Design, Dam Engineering, Flood Emergency planning, Surface Water Management and other Civil Engineering.